mbeddr/mps-platform-docs/src/doc/docs/gotchas/mps_internal/index.md

     Implement the interface `StatusBarWidgetFactory` and register it through the StatusBarWidgetFactory.EP_NAME extension point.

-!!! question "How can I react to selection changes in the editor?"

-    editorContext.getSelectionManager().addSelectionListener(new SingularSelectionListenerAdapter() { ... })

 !!! question "How to I add model imports and used languages programmatically?"
     Specific Languages Blog &mdash; [Adding model imports and used languages programmatically](https://specificlanguages.com/posts/adding-model-imports-and-used-languages-programmatically/){target=_blank}